Shape of things to come

 - Nepal’s future political course will be shaped by sedimentations taking place within each of the major political forces

-May 15, 2014-The debate on whether we should first write a constitution or hold local elections seems to have settled down in favour of the constitution within a year.
+The debate on whether we should first write a constitution or hold local elections seems to have settled down in favour of the constitution within a year.
 The Prime Minister, along with some major political party leaders, has expressed strong commitment to deliver the constitution within a year.
 With a January 22, 2015 deadline, we do not have more than nine months to go.
 Will things happen as per schedule?

 Time to waste